top of page

 ¡Welcome to the Ethnography Atelier!
 If this is your first time here, or you simply want to make the most out of our resources, you're in the right place.

 We have put together a list of our workshop videos, podcasts, and posts—by theme—so you can consult them according to your needs and interests.
-Please know that this list will continue to grow and be updated as we organize and add more content.* As some of our guests touch on two or more aspects of qualitative research, you might see the same resource listed in different sections. ¡Enjoy!
-And please recommend these resources to your colleagues and students.
+Please know that this list will continue to grow and be updated as we organize and add more content.

 Table of contents